How to Run Faster With These 8 Tips

 1. Be Social

 Not like on the PinFace or TweetBook.
-We mean—brace yourself—physically surrounding yourself with another person or a running group.
+We mean — brace yourself — physically surrounding yourself with a running group.
 “I find that the people who run with a partner or with a group last the longest versus those people who are self-motivated,” says Dr. Weiss.
-“And that’s because other runners feed off of each other… and most people need outside motivation.
+“And that’s because runners feed off of each other… and most people need outside motivation.
 That camaraderie is important and can catapult you to another level.”

 We’re guessing you’re no Prefontaine.
 And neither was he until coaches and trainers helped him train and hone his running form.
 “Some people only need a mirror to see what they’re doing wrong, while others need video or a coach that’s on the side yelling ‘Heels deeper!’ or ‘Knees higher!'” says Dr. Weiss.